Chaga Tea: a Powerfully Medicinal Mushroom Tea

 - Reduces blood sugar

 As you can see, this mushroom is a potent medicine.
 When purchased, chaga usually comes either in large chunks or powdered.
-The chaga in both forms is brewed into a pleasant tasting tea.
+The chaga in both forms is brewed into a pleasant-tasting tea.
 Sometimes people add spices like cardamom and ginger to make chaga chai, which is quite a delicious treat.

-One thing to keep in mind about chaga is that studies have shown the medicinal properties of wild chaga are far superior to that of cultivated varieties, so sourcing is very important.
+One thing to keep in mind about chaga is that studies have shown the medicinal properties of wild chaga are far superior to those of cultivated varieties, so sourcing is very important.
 If you are interested in trying a truly wild chaga, please contact us.

 How to Make Chaga Tea at Home